 GVS Magazine Desk |

-Dr Sania Nishtar is Special Assistant to the Prime Minister of Pakistan and BISP chairperson.
+Dr Sania Nishtar is the Special Assistant to Prime Minister of Pakistan and BISP chairperson.
 She previously served in the interim federal cabinet in 2013 overseeing public health, education & science.
-She currently co-chairs WHO’s High-Level Commission on Non-communicable diseases along with the Presidents of Uruguay, Finland and Sri-Lanka.
+She currently co-chairs WHO’s High-Level Commission on Non-Communicable Diseases along with the Presidents of Uruguay, Finland, and Sri-Lanka.
 She also chairs the Advisory Committee of the UN’s Institute of Global Health.
 In 2017, Sania Nishtar was one of the three nominees shortlisted as candidates for the position of director-general of the World Health Organization.
 Najma Minhas, Managing Editor GVS, sat down with her to understand the government’s vision for the recently launched Ehsaas program.